 The doctoral program in Educational Studies is committed to preparing a new generation of researchers, educators and leaders by engaging them in critical inquiry of educational issues and needs germane to large cities of the 21st century.

-January 15: Application due for consideration in the fall cohort
+Application Deadlines: January 15: Application due for consideration in the fall cohort

-Concentrations with Plans of Work
+Plans of Works

 Curriculum and Critical Social Inquiry

 This program of study asks us to wrestle with the questions who, what, how, and why in relation to educational theories, practices, and praxis.
 We engage in critical social inquiry in a variety of educational fields such as critical cultural studies, critical studies of race, critical disability studies, bilingual, English as a Second Language (ESL), and world language education, teacher education, language ideologies, critical curriculum studies, and policy sociology.
 We work to uncover, interrogate, and transform inequities and oppressive systems embedded in teaching and learning politics, processes, and practices.
 We utilize critical analytical approaches such as discourse analysis, intersectionality, critical theories of race, critical care, postcolonial theory, decolonizing and settler colonial frameworks, citizenship and belonging, social movements, community mobilization, in local, national, international, transnational, and diasporic contexts.
 We engage in this promising but difficult work for future researchers to recognize, understand, and sustain diverse ontological perspectives and ways of knowing and to connect and honor these ways through praxis and practice.

 This program prepares graduates to research and teach in literacy and literature, including pk-12 literacy, teaching and learning, children's and adolescent literature, English education, and curriculum design and evaluation.
 The program emphasizes urban inquiry, faculty collaboration, and the exploration of literacy and literature to advocate for social change.

 Science, Technology, Engineering and Mathematics